brenneran/Projects/CI-CD/Jenkins/README.md

 2. Navigate your Jenkins pipeline to the `Jenkinsfile` in this repository.

 3. Set up necessary credentials in Jenkins:
-   - **GitHub Credentials**: Create credentials for accessing this GitHub repository.
+   - **GitHub Credentials**: Create credentials for accessing your GitHub repository.
    - **Docker Hub Credentials**: Create credentials for accessing Docker Hub.
+The credentials ID: **dockerhub-credentials**

 ## Usage